DarraghRogan/Per-mille/README.md

 It does not have any tracking cookies, advertising codes, pop ups, notifications or any requirement for users to divulge their passwords.
 I'm not interested in selling your browsing habits!

 ### Data Sources
-All YouTube metric requests are sent directly, using HTTPS, to Google from your mac, and for Twitter & Instagram a third party service via rapidapi.com is used (again, directly connected to from your mac).
-Note that Google & RapidAPI can see the username of the account you are looking for metrics on and also your mac's IP address which can be unique to you depending on network configuration.
+All YouTube metric requests are sent directly, using HTTPS, to Google from your Mac, and for Twitter & Instagram a third party service via rapidapi.com is used (again, directly connected to from your Mac).
+Note that Google & RapidAPI can see the username of the account you are looking for metrics on and also your Mac's public IP address which can be unique to you depending on network configuration.

 ### Support
 Please email me on support@permille.app - this is a side project for me so understand it may take me a couple of days to get back.

+### About the name
+‰ Per mille is inspried by Cost Per Mille (CPM) from YouTube (https://support.google.com/youtube/answer/9314357?hl=en) and also any excuse to use an obscure UTF-8 symbol is appreciated!

 ### Privacy Policy
 Last updated June 27, 2020